When you think of strength training, do you picture massive, sculpted body builders in a fancy gyms? That’s a false stereotype, but a common one!

 Interestingly enough, the bigger your muscles get, the better you look.
 Unlike bulges of fat that totally don’t want growing in size, when your muscles get bigger, your skin gets taut.
 You look more toned.
 Your body takes on a trim shape that appears sleek and fit.

-4. Can Help You Keep The Weight Off
+4. Helps You Keep The Weight Off

 As you build muscle through strength training, you also burn calories.
 If you burn enough calories, your body will resort to using stored energy for fuel instead.
 That means that your body will draw on your stores of fat, using (and burning!) your fat off.
 As a result, strength training is yet another exercise that blasts fat and helps you to keep weight off (or lose it to begin with.)